dlandry97/Davinci_Portfolio/_posts/2021-08-01-RobotFeet.md

 ![plastic foot](/Davinci_Portfolio/assets/IHMC/plastic_foot.jpg)

 With the limited literature and implementation of toes on robots, the final decision was to not add toes to the NADIA robot foot.
 Adding the toe linkage would increase the degree of freedom of the robot and add a large amount of complexity to the control system.
-The developed robot balance and locomotion control system was also not designed to perform with a natural human gate and would need a large amount of redevelopment to implement.
+The developed robot balance and locomotion control system was also not designed to perform with a natural human gait and would need a large amount of redevelopment to implement.
 The toes would also require strong actuators, which would be large and heavy, increasing the inertial load to swing the leg forward.
-At the current development of the robot, adding toes would add much more complexity that outweighed the benefits of a human-like toe-off/heel-strike gate.
+At the current development of the robot, adding toes would add much more complexity that outweighed the benefits of a human-like toe-off/heel-strike gait.

 **Photo of implemented F/T sensor on flat foot**